with presentation of the new research studies.read more

-Kazakhstan is one of the most polluted countries in the world.
-In Soviet times, it was not only the land of camps for political prisoners, but also the site of an agricultural experiment with plowing the steppes or turning rivers to irrigate cotton plantations, which dried up the Aral Sea.
-Without warning the population, nuclear bombs were tested here, coal was mined on a large scale and giant smelters were built.
+According to the Global Carbon Atlas, Kazakhstan is ranked the world's twenty-first largest polluter in 2019 and is one of the most carbon-intensive economies in the world, with the energy sector being the primary producer of CO2 emissions.
+In Soviet times, it was not only the land of camps for political prisoners but also the site of an agricultural experiment with plowing the steppes or turning rivers to irrigate cotton plantations, which dried up the Aral Sea.
+Without warning the population, nuclear bombs were tested here, coal was mined on a large scale, and giant smelters were built.
+Because of that, Kazakhstan is one of the most polluted countries in the world.
 While old environmental burdens have not yet been removed, new ones are being added - for example, pollution of the Caspian Sea due to oil extraction.
-At the same time, the authoritarian government is gradually tightening the loop around the space in which people can promote positive environmental and societal change.

 We help to identify the main hot spots of serious environmental pollution in Kazakhstan and reveal their impact on human health through contamination of foodstuff, for example chicken eggs and camel milk, or pollution of children's playgrounds.
 We developed the top ten of the greatest polluters and supported a number of local communities in their struggle for a better environment.
 In the city of Aktau, for example, we have achieved the closure of an unsatisfactory landfill for municipal waste.